AlexTkDev/odoo-autocomplete-plugin/README.md

 ---

 ## 📝 License
-MIT License.
+GNU General Public License v3.0.
 Copyright (c) 2024 AlexTkDev.

 ---
 Odoo® is a registered trademark of Odoo S.A.
 This plugin is an independent open-source project and is not affiliated with Odoo S.A.